What is a Data Pipeline?

 Talend Cloud Integration Platform delivers data quality tools to automate and simplify these processes for fast and easy data integrations.
 Any format, any source.
 Cloud Integration from Talend also includes advanced security features, 900+ connectors, and a host of data management tools to ensure that your integration runs smoothly from start to finish.
 Download a free trial today and let data quality be one less thing to manage.

-Talend recently acquired Stitch to provide a complementary solution that will enable many more people in an organization to collect more data, which can then be governed, transformed, and shared with Talend, providing faster and better insight for all.
+Talend recently acquired Stitch to provide a complementary solution that will enable many more people in an organisation to collect more data, which can then be governed, transformed, and shared with Talend, providing faster and better insight for all.